 - 1. Read over the unit in its entirety. - 2.
-Decide which of the Summative Performance-based Assessment Tasks you will use to assess student performance at the end of the unit. - 3.
+Decide which of the Summative Performance-Based Assessment Tasks you will use to assess student performance at the end of the unit. - 3.
 Based on that choice, review the Interdisciplinary Instructional Tasks, decide which ones you will use, and in what order. - 4.
 Review your draft unit plan, the Standards and the Corresponding Essential Questions, and the Language Structures Needed for this Unit.
-Identify any standards that are not addressed or other gaps in instruction and design appropriate

-Interdisciplinary Instructional Tasks to address those standards and/or instructional gaps. - 5.
+Identify any standards that are not addressed or other gaps in instruction and design appropriate Interdisciplinary Instructional Tasks to address those standards and/or instructional gaps. - 5.
 Review the list of Formative Assessment Tasks and decide which ones you will use to assess student progress during the unit.
 Be sure to choose tasks that will reinforce student performance on the Summative Assessment Tasks.
 Design your own tasks as well! - 6.
 Review your entire unit and identify the materials and resources you need to teach it. - 7.
 Have fun teaching a performance-based unit!

-Essential Questions: What is shopping like in a German-speaking country?
-How is shopping here in the United States different than shopping in a German-speaking country?
-Do German-speaking countries follow the same trends as the United States?
+Essential Questions: What is shopping like in a Spanish-speaking country?
+How is shopping here in the United States different than shopping in a Spanish-speaking country?
+Is "fashionable" the same in all countries?